MengyangPu/GraphNet/README.md

 ![CONTEXT Segmentation](context_result.png)

 ## Citation
-If you find the code useful for your research, please cite:
+If you find the paper useful for your research, please cite:
 ```bibtex
 @INPROCEEDINGS{Pu2018GraphNet,
     author = {Pu, Mengyang and Huang, Yaping and Guan, Qingji and Zou, Qi},